The Freelancer Great Filter

 Detailed in the Fermi Paradox (a possible explanation as to why we haven’t encountered extra terrestrial life), there’s a concept called The Great Filter.
 Crudely put, it stipulates that life has to evolve through a filter that is difficult to overcome.
 Some think we’ve breached this filter by evolving in the first place, others that we haven’t hit it yet, and it will be painful when we do (an amazing article on this).

-It's similar for freelance work.
+It’s similar for freelance work.
+The best roulette and poker on our site online casino 10 euro startguthaben.
+Go to and get big bonuses!
 I see the realisation that you need to control the client, and not the other way around, as the Great Filter for being a freelancer.

 If you ignore this truth, and submit content to Clients From Hell (I won’t link to that website), and talk about the ‘enlightened client’, you’re doomed to be forever searching for that perfect project.